snap608/statistics-for-emby-server/README.md

 ## Build

 When you build the project it will copy the dll to the Emby server plugin folder (%appdata%/Emby-Server/Plugins).
 Just restart Emby after you build and you should see the plugin installed.
 If not, check the copy command or copy the dll yourself.

+## Installation

+### Windows
+Copy the dll file into the "%appdata%/Emby-Server/Plugins" folder, restart your Emby server and the new plugin should be visible.

+### Unix
+Copy the dll file into the "/var/lib/emby-server/plugins" folder, restart your Emby server and the new plugin should be visible.